-Located in the beautiful Santa Ana Mountains, Black Star Canyon is popular

-  with hikers and mountain bikers.
-It’s about a five-mile hike to the historic

-  landmark site where a skirmish took place.
+Black Star Canyon is popular with hikers and mountain bikers in the beautiful Santa Ana Mountains.
+It’s about a five-mile hike to the historic landmark site where a skirmish occurred.

-  There are also remnants of the Black Star Mining Co. (said to be haunted),

-  including equipment, mine shafts, and piles of coal.
+There are also remnants of the Black Star Mining Co. (said to be haunted), including equipment, mine shafts, and coal piles.

 52. San Clemente Pier

 Looking for a day trip idea?
-The San Clemente Pier is just south of San Juan

-  Capistrano Mission.
-Originally built in 1928, the 1,296-foot wooden pier has
+The San Clemente Pier is just south of San Juan Capistrano Mission.
+Initially built in 1928, the 1,296-foot wooden pier has undergone several renovations.

-  undergone a couple of renovations in its lifetime.

 Where to Stay in Orange County

 Whether you’re looking for a luxury resort hotel, a quaint bed and breakfast, a budget hotel, or a relaxing beachfront vacation rental, Orange County has a little bit of everything.
 Let’s take a look at where to stay in Orange County.

 Located in Tustin, about 12 miles from Disneyland, the Key Inn, and Suites has an outdoor pool and laundry facilities.
 Guest rooms have free Wi-Fi, a sitting area, a microwave, and a mini-fridge.
 It’s about six miles from Angel Stadium, which makes it a convenient choice for sports enthusiasts.